WillemRvX/samplepad/README.md

-- `totalcounts` consumes the raw data using "ETL" from topic `rooms-v1` and aggregates up the total overall counts of each room and the upserts them into a Postgres database on AWS RDS.
+- `totalcounts` consumes the raw data using "ETL" from topic `rooms-v1` and aggregates up the total overall counts of each room and upserts them into a Postgres database on AWS RDS.

 `gendata` is a producer. `storage` is a consumer part of